NicolBolas/New-Vulkan-XML-Format/reading_the_schema.md

 ### Element contents

 Every element definition is of the form `element element-name { contents }`, where `contents` is a single pattern.
 The name of this pattern is the element's pattern name with the `contents` suffix.
-So if there is a pattern named `reg.temp.foo`, then it will define an element named `foo`, which will have its contents defined by the pattern `reg.temp.foo.contents`.
+So if there is a pattern named `reg.temp.foo.elem`, then it will define an element named `foo`, which will have its contents defined by the pattern `reg.temp.foo.contents`.

 This is done to make it easier to extend the data model for an element without having to redefine the entire element.